ajeethadithya/-Mattermost-Productivity-Chat-Bot/DEPLOY.md

 Type "*help*" to learn the list of tasks that the bot can perform and the commands that you can use for the same.

 Note: The commands you type are case-sensitive.
-For example, if you type Help instead of help, the bot will reply saying: "I can only understand a few commands!
+For example, if you type *Help* instead of *help*, the bot will reply saying: "I can only understand a few commands!
 After all I am a bot!
 Please type help for a list of valid commands."

 ![Help_Command_Screenshot](https://media.github.ncsu.edu/user/22704/files/f6b9b53c-ab8f-4ca8-9211-179aceb321c2)